SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-006 Logging.md

 **Pending** what log levels to use

 **Pending** what to log
+logs should contain enough information in order to troubleshoot a problem when reported.
+For an API that is at least the request, response, and error stack trace.

 **Pending** What to do if user accidentally puts password in user name field?